microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 ...
 Elapsed 0.1182 sec.
 ```

-This is cool, but can this same mock also be used to pass the test if it was
+This works, but can this same mock also be used to pass the test if it was
 executing concurrently?

 Let's try it out on the following concurrency unit test.